Martin Bashir's Princess Diana interview 'haunted' royal family

 Tiggy Legge-Bourke, 57, said the "false narrative" created by the BBC programme had caused great distress, not least because so much about the making of the programme was "yet to be adequately explained".

-Legge-Bourke won damages of about GBP£200,000 (NZ$384,181) from the BBC.
+Legge-Bourke won damages of about £200,000 ($384,181) from the BBC.
 But she expressed frustration that she was forced to bring a defamation claim to win recognition for the "serious harm caused".

 Tim Davie, BBC director-general, issued a statement vowing never to show the discredited interview in whole or in part again.
 He said the broadcaster had let the late Princess, the royal family and its audience down.